samikris/samikris.github.io/_pages/projects.md

   <div class="project-content">
     <h3>Light Sensing PCB </h3>
     <p><em>March 2023</em></p>
-    <p>In my digital electronics class, I designed and fabricated a light sensing PCB board from start to finish.
-This project taught me how to use Fusion 260 Circuit Design to build a schematic and use a PCB layout for routing.
-I also learned about the intensive manufacturing process, from masking a board, drilling holes, and soldering in components. </p>
+    <p>As the final project in my digital electronics class, I had the opportunity to design and fabricate a light sensing PCB board from start to finish.
+Using Fusion 360 Circuit Design, I developed a schematic and used a PCB layout for routing.
+I was also involved in the manufacturing process, which included masking a board, drilling holes, and soldering in components. </p>
     <p> 🔗<a href="/assets/pdf/P225_KrishnamurthySamiksha_Documentation.pdf" target="_blank">Documentation</a></p>
   </div>
 </div>